MariamAlKhoori/journal.md/README.md

 # October 30th

 To get done:
-* - √ Attach the servo motors to the ears before attaching the ears to the head
+* - Attach the servo motors to the ears before attaching the ears to the head
 * - Code ear movement
-* - Code and test the channels and receiver
+:heavy_check_mark: * - Code and test the channels and receiver

 To consider:
 - Code eyes with the neopixels